Business Case For Small Businesses

 Business Finance Bulletin 43 (BFB-BUS-43)

-BFB-BUS-43 is the primary UC policy document which addresses supplier diversity.
+BFB-BUS-43 is the primary UC policy document which addresses small businesses.
 It states that the University is committed to providing procurement opportunities to diverse suppliers and dedicating an appropriate portion of its business to small, diverse, and disadvantaged businesses.
-The policy also describes the structure for campuses to create and maintain Supplier Diversity programs, as well as the management of Small Business Subcontracting Plans and reporting on those plans.
+The policy also describes the structure for campuses to create and maintain small business programs, as well as the management of Small Business Subcontracting Plans and reporting on those plans.